Community health centers in the United States: Financing

 The economic recession in the United States continues to pose significant challenges for community health centers.
 In 2002, President Bush launched the Health Center Expansion Initiative, to significantly increase access to primary health care services in 1,200 communities through new or expanded health center sites.
 However, these funds furthered disparity between CHCs, as they primarily benefitted larger, financially stable CHCs, rather than expanding and improving care in smaller clinics.
 In 2008, the Health Care Safety Net Act reauthorized the health centers program for four years with the expectation of expanding the program by 50% over the time period.
 In 2009, the American Recovery and Reinvestment Act (ARRA) appropriated $2 billion for investment in health center expansion.
 By 2010, assisted by funding received through the ARRA, health centers had expanded to serve more than 18 million people.
 The health center program's annual federal funding grew from $1.16 billion in the 2001 fiscal year to $2.6 billion in the 2011 fiscal year.
 Health centers served 24,295,946 patients in 2015.

-After the September 30, 2017 expiration of the Community Health Center Fund (CHCF), 2018 funding finally passed in the House of Representatives and on November 6, 2017 was referred to the Senate Finance Committee as the CHIMES act.
+After the September 30, 2017 expiration of the Community Health Center Fund (CHCF), 2018 funding finally passed in the House of Representatives and on November 6, 2017, was referred to the Senate Finance Committee as the CHIMES act.
 The CHCF accounts for approximately 70% of available grant funding for CHCs, and represents approximately 20% of revenue.
 In anticipation of the delay in funding for the 2018 fiscal year, CHCs froze hirings, laid off staff, reduced hours of operations, and took other actions while facing funding uncertainty.
 On February 9, 2018, the Bipartisan Budget Act authorized $3.8 billion for 2018, and $4 billion in 2019 for CHC funding.
 In addition, to address a shortage of family physicians in CHCs, the act also increased funding for HRSA's Teaching Health Centers Graduate Medical Education (THC-GME) programs, which provides residency training in community-based primary care settings, rather than hospitals.
 Additionally, on August 15, 2018, HRSA announced that it awarded $125 million in grants via its Quality Improvement grant program to 1,352 CHCs.

+In 2020, HRSA announced the deposition of around $90 million in American Rescue Plan funding to reduce disparities and advance equity through technology.
+Biden’s proposed budget supports the expansion of community health center funding and House Lower Costs, More Transparency Act (H.R.
+5378) and Senate Bipartisan Primary Care and Health Workforce Act (S. 2840) increased funding at varying levels.